Tuee22/effectful/documents/documentation_standards.md

 - **Tutorials** (documents/tutorials/): Step-by-step learning guides for users
 - **API reference** (documents/api/): Function signatures and usage
 - **Root docs** (documents/): High-level overview and getting started
+- **Demo overlays** (demo/<project>/documents/): Project-specific deltas that reference and do not duplicate the base standards

+### Demo Documentation (Inheritance)
+- Assume every base standard applies to demo projects unless the demo doc clearly documents an override.
+- Demo docs (e.g., `demo/healthhub/documents/engineering/`) must use the **same filename** as the base document they extend.
+- Every demo override starts with a link to the full base document and then lists only the project-specific deltas/overrides.
+- When demo behavior differs, describe the delta succinctly and point back to the canonical section for rationale and examples.
+- Forbidden: copying base examples or procedures into demo docs; prefer short reminders plus a link.

 ---